wondersofplanet/SSH-Command-Executor/README.md

-Please download this README file and then read it, this ensure its contents are accurately understoos by the user, as GitHub rendering may sometimes cause formatting issues that could mislead the reader.
+Please download this README file and then read it, this ensure its contents are accurately understood by the user, as GitHub rendering may sometimes cause formatting issues that could mislead the reader.

 MultiServerSSHCommandExecutor